armelf/Financial-Algorithms/README.md

 ## NLP Trading

 In this part, we assume that Tweets can help to predict stocks.
 The rationale is that we can extract sentiment from tweets, that would help to predict future stock movements.
 Obviously, we retrieve tweets from Twitter.
-The problem is that we are limited in the amount of tweets we can retrieive from Twitter.
-To tackle that, we created a Twitter crawler that ran between May & Octoer 2020.
+The problem is that we are limited in the amount of tweets we can retrieve from Twitter.
+To tackle that, we created a Twitter crawler that ran between May & October 2020.
 You can find the Crawler here: https://github.com/armelf/Financial-Algorithms/blob/main/Equity/NLPTrading/TwitterCrawler.py.

 ### Twitter data retrieval